God Is Abundant: Recording and content

-In spring 1973, Smith went into Columbia Studio B to record the tracks for God Is Abundant.
+In the spring of 1973, Smith went to Columbia Studio B to record the tracks for God Is Abundant.
 The sessions for the project took place on May 15, June 21, June 27 and June 28.
 The sessions were produced by George Richey.
 It was her second album project with Richey, who was chosen to work with Smith by Columbia producer, Billy Sherrill.
 Issues relating to trust would later end their professional relationship following the making of God Is Abundant.
 The project contained eleven tracks in total.
 The title track served as the album's opener and was first brought to Smith's attention by songwriter (and friend), Dallas Frazier.
 She also recorded Frazier's "The Baptism of Jesse Taylor", which would become a single for Johnny Russell following the release of Smith's album.

 Many of the album's tracks were written by other country artists.
 "When I Sing for Him" was composed by Porter Wagoner, while "Golden Streets of Glory" was composed by Dolly Parton.
 "Dolly is one of my favorite writers.
 She's never wasted a word or put in any extra words," Smith recalled in 2021.
 Popular gospel covers were also part of the project, such as Larry Gatlin's "Help Me".
 The song was later a top ten country single for Elvis Presley in 1974.
 Also featured was a cover of Kris Kristofferson's "Why Me".
 "Why Me" was inspired by an event that Smith was part of.
 Kristofferson was inspired to write the song after Smith brought him to a church service.
 "She took me to church here in Nashville and I was profoundly moved," he later said.
 The event led to Kristofferson later writing "Why Me".
 He later asked for Smith's feedback on the song while he was composing it.

 Release and chart performance

 God Is Abundant was released on Columbia Records in November 1973.
 It was the twenty third studio album of Smith's career and her second at the Columbia label.
 The label distributed the album as a vinyl LP.
-Six songs were include on "side A" while five songs were included on "side B" of the record.
+Six songs were included on "side A" while five songs were included on "side B" of the record.
 The album debuted on the American Billboard Country LP's chart on December 15, 1973.
 It spent 13 weeks on the chart, peaking at the number 20 position on February 16, 1974.
 It is Smith's most recent album to peak in the Billboard country top 20.